sboots/sboots.ca/content/posts/2021/paying-for-cloud-services-departmental-credit-card.md

 This all depends, of course, on the cost of the online service being below the competitive bidding threshold for services ([currently $40k](https://laws-lois.justice.gc.ca/eng/regulations/SOR-87-402/FullText.html#h-905874)), as well as being below your department’s per-transaction credit card limit (which varies from department to department).

 There are still a lot of other things to think about (for example, security considerations for anything other than unclassified data; accessibility considerations for both internal colleagues and members of the public, depending on the use-case; ways to export your data to [avoid vendor lock-in](/2021/05/12/rule-number-one-avoid-vendor-lock-in/)).
 But, paying for a paid tier is a really important initial step.

+## Considerations (hat tip fellow policy wonks!)

+The Directive is newly-published, but adds the flexibility that teams have been seeking for a long time.
+More guidance will probably come out in the future to help answer questions people might have about it.
+In the meantime, here’s a couple of considerations to keep in mind:

+1. Read all the terms before clicking “accept”.
+When you accept commercial terms, you are entering into a contract.
+Commercial terms may offer “best effort” protections for data recovery and may share data with third-parties.
+This isn’t to say you shouldn’t use a service, just know what you’re going into and make your usage proportional to the terms offered.
+2. Section B.1.1.4 is focused on low-value and low-risk software and subscriptions.
+“Low” isn’t quantified in the directive. $15/month Trello safely falls into this category, but when the buy is in the tens of thousands of dollars, it’s probably time to start thinking of negotiated terms instead of commercial terms.
+As you start committing more precious information or processes to a service, you will want tighter terms between you and the supplier.
+Fairness and competition also becomes a factor as the value increases.

+All that said: you learn the most by trying something.
+Choose a low-cost online service that might speed up your team, and go for it!
+If you run into issues, check out [Should it be blocked in my department?](https://shoulditbeblockedinmydepartment.ca/) for some extra tips on getting started with online services in government settings.

 ## What’s next?